michalismeng/ntua-compilers/README.md

-# PCL - Pcl CompiLer --- Still under construction --- This document is incomplete
+# PCL - Pcl CompiLer --- This document is incomplete

 Implementation of a compiler for the PCL toy language in F# using [FsLexYacc](https://fsprojects.github.io/FsLexYacc/) and [LLVMSharp](https://github.com/microsoft/LLVMSharp).